 As with the clustering algorithm, a method has been developed which allows the system to determine when learning should be stopped.
 Using this method, the output activation of the perceptron along with the difference between the target and actual output activation is calculated and stored, as before, for every pixel in the input image.
 After all pixels have been processed, the average pixel error is computed and compared to the average error from the previous perceptron training iteration.
 If this difference is sufficiently small, learning is halted.
-If it is not, another iteration of perceptron training is commenced using the new perceptron connection weights.
-See Figure 7.
+If it is not, another iteration of perceptron training is commenced using the new perceptron connection weights (See Figure 9.10.)
+The reasons for using this method of self evaluation are similar to those for the clustering algorithm but in this case we are measuring the rate of learning of the perceptron instead of the clusters.
 After perceptron training is completed, when pixels which are part of the road are shown to the system, they will be classified uniformly as road, regardless of which individual cluster correctly classified them.
 In our case, the output of the perceptron for a road pixel is near 1.0 while the output for a non-road pixel is close to -1.0.

-5.0 The Road Finding Algorithm
+9.5 The Road Finding Algorithm

 In order for the system to successfully navigate the vehicle, it must find the correct path to follow.
 We will assume that a safe path is down the middle of the road.
+(By finding the center line of the road, offsets can be computed to drive on the left or right sides as needed.
+Because our test path is a paved, three meter wide, unlined road, simply finding the center line is sufficient.)
 The technique that our system employs is a parallelized version of a Hough transform.
-See [Jochem, 1993, 2] for an introduction to Hough transforms.
+(See Appendix .1 for an introduction to Hough transforms.)
 Hough transforms and related techniques are not new to the field of Parallel Computing, but because our work crosses traditional boundaries, (those between Parallel Computing, Artificial Neural Networks, and Robot Navigation) a detailed description of our algorithm, and how it relates to the domain of autonomous roadway navigation, is warranted.
-We use the topology of the processor array to simulate the parameters of the Hough space and determine the location of the center line of the road by searching for the most likely combination of all possible parameters.
+We use the topology of the processor array (a two dimensional grid) to simulate the parameters of the Hough space and determine the location of the center line of the road by searching for the most likely combination of all possible parameters.
 The parameters which we are trying to find are the intersection column of the center line and the top row of the image and the angle of the center line with respect to the top row.